hotrodorm/hotrod/hotrod-project/docs/docs-5/livesql/README.md

 # LiveSQL

-This is the LiveSQL Module of the [HotRod ORM](../README.md).

-The LiveSQL module allows the developer to write flexible SQL queries from Java programming code only.
+LiveSQL allows you to write flexible SQL queries directly within your application code.

-LiveSQL uses tables, views, and columns &mdash;modeled by the CRUD module&mdash; to assemble and execute `SELECT`, `INSERT`, `UPDATE`, and `DELETE` queries.
+It utilizes tables, views, and columns &mdash; modeled by the CRUD module &mdash; to assemble and execute SELECT, INSERT, UPDATE, and DELETE queries.

 ## Example

-If the database includes an `EMPLOYEE` table with a few columns, the related DAO can be used to create a table instance to write the query, as shown below:
+Let’s consider a database table named EMPLOYEE.
+We can search this table using a custom predicate, as illustrated below:

 ```java
 @Autowired